Diary of the War: chronicling losses at sea off the English coast, 1914-18

 The First World War reached beyond ‘Flanders fields’ to become a war with a global reach, one fought not only on the earth’s surface but in the waters below and the skies above, bringing conflict to the very coastline of England.
 It was not remote and ‘over there’: it was frighteningly real and present, within a few miles of seaside resorts, fishing villages, and coastal castles, built in an earlier age to counter invasion from wooden fighting ships.
 It was a war which also pitted innovation against obsolescence, with technology developing so rapidly that the Battle of Jutland in 1916 was the last classical sea battle in which two fleets directly engaged one another.
 Warships and weapons evolved: so too did strategy and tactics, putting civilian ships to new uses.

-Each month Wreck of the Week will showcase a wartime wreck incident within English waters from the same month 100 years ago and recorded within the Historic England PastScape database.
-It might commemorate a noteworthy event, illustrate a ‘typical’ aspect of the war at sea, or record a ‘first’ instance of a tactical or technological development.
-Some of the lost ships will be well-known wreck sites, others simply preserved through the written record, but not yet located, despite their relatively recent date.
+Entries have similarly commemorated noteworthy events, illustrated a ‘typical’ aspect of the war at sea, or recorded a ‘first’ instance of a tactical or technological development.
+Some of the lost ships are well-known wreck sites, while others, despite their relatively recent date, may simply be preserved through the written record, but not yet located.